YottaDB/YDBDoc/AdminOpsGuide/installydb.rst

 * Determine whether or not YottaDB access is restricted to a specific group.
 Keep the group name handy as you will have to enter it during the installation process.

 * Set the environment variable ydb_log to a directory where YottaDB should create log files.
-If you do not set ydb_log, YottaDB creates log files in a directory in /tmp (AIX, GNU/Linux).
+If you do not set ydb_log, YottaDB creates log files in a directory in /tmp.
 However, this is not recommended because it makes YottaDB log files vulnerable to the retention policy of a temporary directory.

 .. note::
    In the latest version, gtmsecshr logs its messages in the system log and the environment variable ydb_log is ignored.